pharquissandas/RISC-V-Team19/personal_statements/Personal Statement - Fangnan Tan.md

 By reconstructing the design and validating correctness through systematic structural reasoning rather than relying on a testbench or waveform tools at this stage, I produced a clean, correct, and fully functional single-cycle RV32I CPU building on the initial contributions from my teammates.
 The implementation supports all required RV32I base instructions (and nearly the full RV32I instruction set, excluding only FENCE, ECALL/EBREAK and CSR instructions as noted in Stretch Goal 3), and is capable of running the F1 program, the reference `pdf.asm`, and all verification tests once the testbench infrastructure was operational.

-The following contributions are traceable in this [representative commit](https://github.com/pharquissandas/RISC-V-T19/commit/c4ae1357ca70b64cff745d25ec3ec5ade91b6f79):
+The following contributions are traceable in this **[representative commit](https://github.com/pharquissandas/RISC-V-T19/commit/c4ae1357ca70b64cff745d25ec3ec5ade91b6f79)**, which reflects a **complete and coherent architectural revision** rather than incremental intermediate changes:

 - **Control Path**
-  - Implemented the `control.sv` module, integrating the `main_decoder` and `alu_decoder` logics into a coherent control unit to minimise redundancy and avoid rewrite issue between two sub-modules.
+  - Implemented the `control.sv` module, integrating the `main_decoder` and `alu_decoder` logics into a coherent control unit to minimise redundancy and avoid rewrite conflicts between two sub-modules.
     - Introduced the `BranchType` and `Branch` control signals to support all B-type instructions in coordination with the ALU’s Zero flag, without requiring additional condition flags.
     - Structured the decoding logic by distinguishing I-type and B-type instructions explicitly, allowing the control unit to determine the required ALU operation directly and unambiguously by `ALUControl` signal.
     - Added the `ALUSrcA` signal to support the AUIPC instruction by selecting the PC as an ALU operand.